 Customers can track the status of a claim by calling the claims line, contacting their assigned claims specialist directly, or by sending an email to the customer service department.

 Windshield and glass only claims can be reported through the same toll-free number as all other claims, while roadside claims are handled through a different system.

-Elephant insurance is Better Business Bureau accredited and has a rating of A+.
-Their BBB record shows a total of 64 complaints in the past three years, 37 of which were closed in the past 12 months.
-While that’s not a huge number, it’s generally higher than we like to see for a smaller insurance company like Elephant, which serves only four states.
+Elephant insurance is Better Business Bureau accredited, since 2015, and has a rating of A+.
+Their BBB record shows a total of 164 complaints in the past three years, 79 of which were closed in the past 12 months.
+While that’s not a huge number, it’s generally higher than we like to see for a smaller insurance company like Elephant, which serves only six states.